RWTH-ITV/PeleAnalysis/README.rst

     git push -u origin AmazingNewFeature [Note: -u option required only for the first push of new branch]

-4. Submit a merge request through the github project page - be sure you are requesting to merge your branch to the master branch.
+4. Submit a merge request through the github project page - be sure you are requesting to merge your branch to the ``development`` branch of the ``ITV-RWTH/PeleAnalysis`` and not to the main repository ``AMReX-Combustion/PeleAnalysis``.